 Westminster Conferences: Westminster has several conferences throughout the year that may be useful for building a contact list, particularly within the PCA and OPC denominations.
 Of special interest is the preaching conference.
 Make sure that you check the Westminster website to stay informed about conferences held at Westminster.

-Presbytery: Going to presbytery meetings regularly will help you form contacts within your target denomination as well as gain insight into how particular church and ministry situations are handled.
+Presbytery: Going to presbytery meetings regularly will help you form contacts within your target denomination, as well as gain insight into how particular church and ministry situations are handled.
 Knowing the right people within your denomination will be beneficial for finding the right ordained position.

 Other Seminaries: Another possible option to look into is conferences at other seminaries, particularly Reformed seminaries.
-You may be able to make valuable contacts that would not have otherwise been available.
+You may be able to make valuable contacts that would not otherwise have been available.